hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 ### Management Account

-Management Account is special account that allows to manage the PRISM platform.
+Management Account is special account that allows to manage the Cloud Agent.

 The account with the limited access to configure the Vault service with the following permissions:
 - manage the Wallet accounts